IPL Ticket

 TATA AIG Travel Insurance – Asia Silver Plus

-• Surgical Benefits: Surgical treatment is covered up to $10,000; anaesthetist fees are covered up to 25% of the surgery cost.
+• Surgical Treatment Benefits: Covers surgical procedures up to $10,000.
+Anaesthetist fees are covered up to 25% of the surgery cost, subject to policy terms and conditions.

-• Ambulance Services: Covers charges up to $400.
+• Ambulance Services: Covers ambulance charges up to $400 for emergency medical transport.

-• Emergency Help: Includes Emergency Evacuation and Personal Liability cover up to $150,000.
+• Emergency Assistance: Includes emergency medical evacuation and personal liability coverage up to $150,000.

-• Accidental Coverage: Offers up to $12,000 for Accidental Death and Dismemberment.
+• Accidental Coverage: Provides up to $12,000 for accidental death and dismemberment during the insured journey.

-• Medical Expenses: Covers Accident and Sickness treatment costs up to $50,000.
+• Medical Expenses: Covers accident and sickness-related treatment costs during the trip, with medical expense coverage available up to $50,000.

-• Hospitalisation Support: Room and board covered up to $1,500 per day for 30 days.
+• Hospitalisation Support: Covers hospital room and boarding expenses up to $1,500 per day for 30 days, helping travellers manage hospital stays abroad.

-• Travel Protection: $500 for baggage loss, $250 for passport loss, and Emergency Medical Evacuation included.
+• Travel Protection: Includes $500 for baggage loss, $250 for passport loss, and emergency medical evacuation support.

-• Accidental Coverage: Covers up to $10,000 for Accidental Death and Dismemberment.
+• Accidental Coverage: Covers up to $10,000 for accidental death or dismemberment during travel.

 Please Note: Coverage benefits are subject to policy conditions and deductibles.
 Please refer to the policy wording for further details.